laurocdesa/PyLit/README.rst

 Copyright
   © 2005, 2009 Günter Milde.
+  © 2016, 2016 Lauro Cavalcanti de Sá.

 License
-  PyLit is `free software`_, released under the `GNU General Public License`_ (GPL) version 2 or later.
+  PyLit3 is `free software`_, released under the `GNU General Public License`_ (GPL) version 3 or later.

-  PyLit is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+  PyLit3 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the `GNU General Public License`_ for more details.